AgenaTrader/AgenaScript-documentation/sources/handling_bars_and_instruments.md

 A percentage value; 30% will be outputted as 0.3

 ### Usage
-Bars.PercentComplete
+Bars.LastBarCompleteness

 ### More Information
-With [*OnBarUpdate()*](#onbarupdate) this property can be used without having to test for a null reference.
-As soon as the OnBarUpdate() method is called up by AgenaScript, the object will become available.
+With [*OnCalculate()*] this property can be used without having to test for a null reference.
+As soon as the OnCalculate() method is called up by AgenaScript, the object will become available.

-If this property is used outside of OnBarUpdate() you should test for a null reference before executing it.
+If this property is used outside of OnCalculate() you should test for a null reference before executing it.
 You can test using *if* (Bars != *null*)

 ### Example
 ```cs